DesignerNews/Reveal-Bar/README.md

 A jQuery plugin to hide a top header bar as you scroll down, reveal it as you scroll back up, and fix it to the top of the window when visible.
 It is heavily inspired by (and even uses code from) [eduardomb](https://github.com/eduardomb)'s [scroll-up-bar](https://github.com/eduardomb/scroll-up-bar).

-The biggest differences between this plugin and _scroll-up-bar_ is that it supports a bottom offset, works the same on iOS (since iOS 8+ has arrived), and adds a few extra options.
+The biggest differences between this plugin and _scroll-up-bar_ is that it supports a bottom offset, doesn't initiate on iOS (too many issues), and adds a few extra options.

 ## Basic Usage